 GigaVUE-HC1 now supports an additional module called the Generation 3 GigaSMART card (SMT-HC1-S), which gives 80Gb throughput and can be used to provide the ThreatINSIGHT solution for security detection.
 Integrate this module with Threat Detection and Response functionality on GigaVUE-HC1 using GigaVUE-FM to enable faster provisioning and easier maintenance.

-For more information, refer to 'Threat Detection and Response' from GigaVUE Fabric Management Guide.
-There are no front end ports on this module.
+Note: There are no front end ports on this module.